Nannies Versus Daycares: The Case for Germs - TENT Blog

 Fewer School Sick Days?

-Interestingly, during my research, these same major label articles entitled names such as “Day Care Infections May Mean Fewer Sick Days” in The New York Times would then describe the fewer later illnesses were a shallow conclusion if one digs deeper the overall big picture conclusion deems that little benefit is exhibited by exposing young children to increasing rates of infection, such as at a daycare.
+Interestingly, during my research, these same major label articles entitled names such as “Day Care Infections May Mean Fewer Sick Days” in The New York Times would then describe the fewer later illnesses were a shallow conclusion if one digs deeper into the overall big picture conclusion deems that little benefit is exhibited by exposing young children to increasing rates of infection, such as at a daycare.
 “By age 6, children in the two groups [preschool and school-age kids} averages similar numbers of total episodes [of illness}.”
 Furthermore, in a study covering infants thru school-age kids much more medicine was needed.
 “Children who attended daycare in the first year of life had more infections earlier and fewer later...this lead to more doctor visits overall, and more antibiotics.”
 (Klass, 2016).

 The problem with more antibiotics means more immunity and less effectiveness of antibiotics which can be a lifelong problem and one that can have terminal consequences when someone’s body stops responding to medicine.
 Antibiotics don’t stop working but as more and more antibiotics are administered the more resistance your child’s body develops to them.
 According to Scientific American bacteria becomes resistant to antibiotics by four methods.
 The first is a mutation by DNA.
 The second is that some bacteria produce enzymes that destroy antibiotics before they work.
 Third, altered cell walls of bacteria can prevent antibiotics from penetrating it.
-And fourth, “Efflux Pumps” are mechanization which forms to eject antibiotics from bacterial cells.
+And fourth, “Efflux Pumps” are mechanization that forms to eject antibiotics from bacterial cells.
 Any of these methods can encourage illness to spread when the body becomes immune to antibiotics and as germs alter their makeup.

 Daycares are continuously improving their cleaning techniques which make them safer however the overall benefits of having a private nanny and working with a nanny agency can’t be ignored.
 Whether you need help preparing lunch or dinner, cleaning baby bottles, sterilizing toys, or organizing a trip to the park, a nanny can offer a safe and controlled environment.
 If we can help you find your next great nanny or even your first, please contact the TENT Group to learn more about our resources and programs.